0xERR0R/blocky/docs/configuration.md

 If not found and if `fallbackUpstream` was set to `true`, the original query "blog.example.com" will be sent upstream.

-All unqualified hostnames (e.g. "test") will be redirected to the DNS server at 168.168.0.1.
+All unqualified host names (e.g. "test") will be redirected to the DNS server at 168.168.0.1.

 One usecase for `fallbackUpstream` is when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain.